LarkinOhern/Human-Activity-Recognition-A-Tidy-Data-Example/CodeBook.md

-This CodeBook describes the data and variables in the Tidy Data version of the UCI Human Activity Report Data.
+*This CodeBook describes the data and variables in the Tidy Data version of the UCI Human Activity Report Data.
-It begns with the data provided by UCI and proceeds through the final tidy data set.
+It begns with the data provided by UCI and proceeds through the final tidy data set.*

-*UCI Data:*
+UCI Data:
 The UCI data came already divided to test set (30%) and a train set (70%) each with three key files plus inertial signals data which was extraneous to this project.
 Each file is described below.
 The files do not all display well in Windows Notepad.
 I used Notepad++.

-subject_test.txt :This file contained 2948 observations specfyng which of the 30 test sujects (identified numerically 1-30) produced the data in the corresponding activity (y_test) and measurement (x_test) files.
+subject_test.txt : This file contained 2948 observations specfyng which of the 30 test sujects (identified numerically 1-30) produced the data in the corresponding activity (y_test) and measurement (x_test) files.

 y_test.txt: This file contained 2948 observations specifying the activity (identified numerically 1-6) performed in each observation.